yingliu1206/Fraud-detection-In-Health-Care/README.md

       * Hospital Stays
       * Claim Length
       * physician_same: check for same physician in all three physician columns
-      * N_unique_values: count unique physicians in each claim
+      * N_Types_Physicians: count number of different physicians who appear in a claim
       * total_num_diag: count how many dx a claim has
       * total_num_proce: count how many proc a claim has
+      * total_claims_cost: calculate the total claim cost for each 'BeneID'
-      * sum: calculate the total number of claims for each 'BeneID'
+      * total_claims_num: calculate the total number of claims for each 'BeneID'
-      * mean: calculate the mean amount of claims for each 'BeneID'
+      * claims_cost_mean: calculate the mean cost for each 'BeneID'
   * Encoding Categorical Features
       * apply one-hot encoding on all proc code and dx code - cause sparse data issue
       * encode top 5 proc code and dx code
       * encoding types of physicians into numeric values
   * Feature Deletion
       * drop features from which other features were created
 * Split data into train, validation, test dataset
+* Use SMOTE to balance the labels, but face overfitting issue.
+Use ENN+SMOTE to balance the data, but still face overfitting.
 * Normalization numerical columns
   *  calculates and stores the parameters necessary for normalization based on the training data
   *  normalize each column in train, validation, and test dataset